 Harvard Law School has a number of lockers lining the walls in the basement corridors that connect the main buildings on campus.
 They are self-selected on a first come, first served basis to law school students living off of the HLS campus proper (including students who live in North Hall, 1637 Mass Ave, 3/5 Mellen St).
 Students who live in law school dormitories on the HLS campus proper–specifically, Hastings Hall and Gropius Complex–are not eligible for lockers.

-Locker Change Window: Locker selection for the 2022-23 academic year will begin at 12:00pm ET on Wednesday, September 7th.
-The Locker Change Window will close at 5pm ET on Friday, September 9th.
-Students may select and then change their locker assignments until that time.
-As of 5pm ET on September 9th, locker selections will be final and combinations will become available.
+• Locker Change Window: Locker selection will open at 11am on September 19th.
+Students may select and then change their locker assignments until 5pm, September 21st.
+Afterwards, locker selections will be final and combinations will become available.
 Students without a locker assignment will still be able to select a locker at any point after this time, but it will no longer be possible to change the assignment as the locker combination will be immediately issued.

 Living on campus has tremendous benefits, one of which is access to Resident Advisors (RAs).
 HLS RAs are overseen by the Dean of Students office and are a valuable and irreplaceable part of our Housing and Residence Life Program.
 Our Resident Advisors are student leaders, community developers, maintenance reporters, and an all-around “go-to” person in your building or complex.